 - Retaining system operability through bringing forward enough investment in alternatives to high carbon technologies.

 - Managing price volatility as the penetration of renewables increases.

-The government does not consider that existing market arrangements are likely to meet these future challenges.
-On this basis, it concludes that there is a strong case for change and that a full range of possible options for reform should be considered.
+The government said that it does not consider that existing market arrangements are likely to meet these future challenges.
+On this basis, it concluded that there is a strong case for change and that a full range of possible options for reform should be considered.

 REMA vision, objectives and scope

 The government set out a vision that future market arrangements will meet, but in order to achieve these outcomes they cannot deliver this on their own.

 The government sets out its approach for the REMA programme and how it plans to consider options for reform.